-Anything that is built on the land. (i.e., house, barn, pool, paving etc.)
+Improvements: Anything that is built on the land, such as the house, garage, patio/deck, pole building, barn, pool, etc.)

-The sum of tangible and intangible rights in land and improvements on the land.
-Real Property means the following:
+Real Property: The sum of tangible and intangible rights in land and improvements on the land.

-- A building or fixture situated on land located within this state.
+- A building or fixture situated on land located within this county.

-- An appurtenance to land located within this state.
+- An appurtenance to land located within this county. (right of way)

-- An easement in land located within this state, or an estate, right, or privilege in mines located on the land or minerals, including, but not limited to, oil and gas, located in the land, if the estate, right, or privilege is distinct from the ownership of the surface of the land.
+- An easement on land located within this county, or an estate, right, or privilege in mines located on the land or minerals, including, but not limited to, oil and gas, located in the land, if the estate, right, or privilege is distinct from the ownership of the surface of the land.